While a lot has changed during our evolution, our passion for finding innovative ways to connect with our communities has never wavered.

 The Bee family expanded with the founding of The Fresno Bee in 1922 and the purchase of The Modesto Bee in 1927.

 What followed was more than a century of growth, fueled by the acquisition of quality media companies in growing markets across the country, including the 2006 purchase of Knight Ridder, which made McClatchy, at that time, the second largest newspaper publisher in the United States.
+In 2020, McClatchy transitioned to private ownership under Chatham Asset Management.
 Along the way, the work of journalists from our media companies has been honored with many awards, including more than 50 Pulitzer Prizes.

 Today, McClatchy operates a leading local media company in 30 U.S. markets, connecting with our communities through print, digital, mobile apps, and more.